Baran Demiroğlu

-Baran Demiroğlu (born 2 May 2005) is a Turkish professional footballer who plays as a forward for TFF First League club Sarıyer.
+Baran Demiroğlu (born 2 May 2005) is a Turkish professional footballer who plays as a forward for TFF 2.
+Lig club Menemen.

 Youth career

 Demiroğlu is a youth product of Bakirköy Aslanspor, before moving to Galatasaray's youth academy in 2016.

 Club career

 Galatasaray

 In November 2022 he received his first call-up to the senior team, and signed a professional contract until 2025.
 He made his senior and professional debut with Galatasaray as a late substitute in a 1–1 Süper Lig tie with Sivasspor on 11 January 2024.

-On August 14, 2024, it was announced that Demiroğlu's contract was extended until the end of the 2027–28 season.
+On 14 August 2024, it was announced that Demiroğlu's contract was extended until the end of the 2027–28 season.

 Fatih Karagümrük (loan)

-On August 14, 2024, it was announced that he was loaned to Fatih Karagümrük until the end of the 2024–25 season.
+On 14 August 2024, it was announced that he was loaned to Fatih Karagümrük until the end of the 2024–25 season.

 Sarıyer

-He signed a 2–year contract with Sarıyer on July 18, 2025.
+He signed a 2–year contract with Sarıyer on 18 July 2025.
+The contract was mutually terminated on 21 September 2025.

+Menemen

+On 2 September 2025, Demiroğlu signed a two-season contract with Menemen in TFF 2.
+Lig.

 International career

 Demiroğlu is a youth international for Turkey, having played for the Turkey U18s for a set of friendlies in August 2022.